wonkamlab/wonkamlab.github.io/docs/projects/hbfgwas.md

 ---
 layout: pages
-title: Genome-wide association study of fetal hemoglobin (HbF) in Cameroon, Tanzania, and African American Sickle Cell Anemia patients
+title: HbF GWAS in SCD in Africans
 parent: Projects
 nav_order: 1
+---

+# Fetal Hemoglobin GWAS in SCD in Africans

+### Genome-wide association study of fetal hemoglobin (HbF) in Cameroon, Tanzania, and African American Sickle Cell Anemia patients

 ---

 # Contents <a name="top"></a>